Inaugural IOCCG Trevor Platt Memorial Scholarship

 - The trainee and the host institute should work together to initiate procedures to obtain a visa for the training period.
 The IOCCG can provide a letter substantiating financial support, if required.

 - The recipient is responsible for ensuring that they have adequate travel and medical insurance.
 In some countries, e.g., the United States, it is essential for visitors to have health insurance.
 Candidates may be able to obtain a US-valid extension on their own in-country insurance.
 The IOCCG assumes no liability for compensation in the event of sickness, accident, death or disability of a Scholarship holder.

-- The successful applicant will be required to provide a brief report after the visit to the host institute.
+- Successful applicants will be required to provide a brief report after their visit to the host institute.
 This report should highlight the successes of the visit and describe how the experience benefited the applicant.
 Additionally, awardees will be invited and encouraged to attend and present their research at the next International Ocean Colour Science Meeting, or other approved science meeting.